 Seattle Fish Guys is a fish market located in Central District, and hands-down my favorite place to get fresh poke.
 The marinades they use are delicious, and portions are huge.
 Try to order a poke platter so you can try a little bit of everything.
 I’d also recommend trying their other seafood like the smoked salmon belly or uni!

-While located in Edmonds (about a 30 minute drive from Seattle), Ono Seafood is one of the best AUTHENTIC poke spots in the area.
+While located in Edmonds (about a 30 minute drive from Seattle), Ono Poke is one of the best AUTHENTIC poke spots in the area.
 Hawaii locals swear by it too!
 Make sure to get there early on weekends to get the most choices before they sell out.
 I personally love their Garlic Miso Salmon and mac salad.

 FOB Poke Bar